nastark519/nastark519.github.io/index.md

 3. Learn HTML
 5. Learn CSS
 6. Learn Bootstrap
-7. Demonstrate you know how to "submit" your work to the instructor
+7. Demonstrate you know how to `submit` your work to the instructor
 8. Demonstrate your understanding of the
  Portfolio plan for the class